lukecusato07/lab-6-part-1/README.md

-# pair-assignment
+# lab-6-part-1
-This is the pair assignment for Skills Lab 6: Version Control
+This is the 1st part of Skills Lab 6: Version Control